openaps/docs/docs/docs/Customize-Iterate/bluetooth-tethering-edison.md

 On Android, the Bluetooth tether will shutdown if there is no tethering request within 3 minutes.
 Installing the application "BTAutoTethering" on your phone from the Play store will resolve this issue and allow the rig to switch to your phone when out of wifi range with no manual intervention.

 This app has been used by numerous OpenAPS users, and found to work.
-It can be found here: https://play.google.com/store/apps/details?id=nu.mine.qos.btautotethering&hl=en
+It can be found [here](https://play.google.com/store/apps/details?id=nu.mine.qos.btautotethering&hl=en).

-Another app which others have found to work better (depending on phone and carrier OS tweaks) is Blue Car Tethering (https://play.google.com/store/apps/details?id=com.xplota.bluecartetheringauto&hl=en)
+Another app which others have found to work better (depending on phone and carrier OS tweaks) is [Blue Car Tethering](https://play.google.com/store/apps/details?id=com.xplota.bluecartetheringauto&hl=en).

 ### Additional Troubleshooting Steps for Some Carriers